technicfan/dmenu-desktop-go/README.md

 }
 ```

+The menu command is the command that gets the app list from stdin and should return one selected string.<br>
+The terminal command is the command that is run if `Terminal=true` is specified in the .desktop file.<br>
+The aliases are just that.
+They override .desktop app entries.
 For commands you have to surround arguments with spaces with (escaped because json) double quotes.
 So you would have to write `command \"path/to/file\"`.
-When you set `"is_desktop": true` the .desktop file where the name is equal to the `"command"`-key or a .desktop file directly if given a path.
+When you set `"is_desktop": true` the .desktop file where the name is equal to the `"command"`-key or a .desktop file directly if given a path.<br>
+The excludes are strings that are removed from the final list which includes aliases.